nicholas-net/nicholas-net/README.md

 # <a href="https://www.linkedin.com/in/nick-colon/">Nick Colon</a>'s Personal Portfolio 🔥

-I'm a Computer Science student, with a massive desire to break it into the industry.
-I believe I am very charismatic, loyal, hardworker who would be valuable on any team.
-I'm still very much new at coding, but I put so much work in every day.
-Here is a collection of personal projects, because it's how I learn new stuff and been having fun doing it.
+I'm a Computer Science student with a massive desire to break into the industry.
+I believe I am a very charismatic, loyal, hardworking person who would be valuable on any team.
+Every day, I'm putting in work to improve my problem-solving and development skills.
+Below are a collection of personal projects that I work on in my freetime to apply what I've been learning.

 - **[Dungeon Crawler](https://github.com/nicholas-net/dungeon-crawler) 🧙**